One way to have a good sales pitch is to focus more on the prospect pain that you help to resolve or fix.

 Pain is basically what is not working well or could be working better for your prospect.
 While this could be something that is causing a disruption, it could also be an area where things are working OK, but they could be working much better.

-An important thing to keep in mind with prospect pain is that the prospect might not know that they have pain.
-Meaning there is something that is not working as well as it could be but the prospect has no awareness of this.
+An important thing to keep in mind about prospect pain is that the prospect might not know that they have pain.
+This means that something is not working as well as it could be, but the prospect is not aware of this.

 Why Pain Will Make a Good Sales Pitch

-The reason that focusing more on prospect pain will greatly improve your pitch is that it can be more attention-grabbing for a prospect.
-If there is something that they are concerned about and you mention that topic or include details about that challenge in an email, you can greatly improve your chances of getting the prospect’s attention.
+The reason that focusing more on prospect pain will significantly improve your pitch is that it can be more attention-grabbing for a prospect.
+If there is something that they are concerned about and you mention that topic or include details about that challenge in an email, you can significantly improve your chances of getting the prospect’s attention.

 Why We Forget to Talk About Pain